-DWWA judge profile: Peter Csizmadia-Honigh - Decanter
+DWWA Acting Regional Chair for Asia: Peter Csizmadia-Honigh - Decanter

 Peter Csizmadia-Honigh

-Peter Csizmadia-Honigh is a wine consultant based in Somerset, the UK and with a base in Budapest too.
+Peter Csizmadia-Honigh is a wine writer based in Somerset, the UK and with a base in Hungary’s Somló wine region too.
 As the author of The Wines of India, a Concise Guide, the OIV award-winning title of The Press Publishing (www.thewinesofindia.com), he has been featured on BBC World News and in The Hindustan Times.

 An English literature, economics and pedagogy graduate from the University of Budapest, Csizmadia-Honigh joined the UK wine trade in 2005 and worked as the education manager of the Institute of Masters of Wine until 2014.